Rainstripes/Vice-NixOS/README.md

 # CONFIG REQUIREMENTS AND SPECIFICATIONS
 <p>
 I believe this only works if your systemwide config has `boot.kernelPackages = pkgs.linuxPackages`, and not `boot.kernelPackages = pkgs.linuxPackages_latest`
-  Besides that, (this can be added to individual user configs), add/replace your python313 package with this:
+  Besides that, (this can be added to individual user configs.
+Works with both home-manager and `users.users.USERNAME.packages = with pkgs;`, add/replace your python313 package with this:
   ```

     (pkgs.python313.withPackages (p: with p; [